rust-lang/rust/text/0000-stable-simd.md

 another, also different, RFC.
 What this RFC does do, however, is explicitly specify that:

-* The portable SIMD types (both packed and scalable) will not be used in vendor intrinsics.
+* The portable SIMD types (both packed and scalable) will not be used in intrinsics.
-* The vendor SIMD types will be distinct types from the portable SIMD types.
+* The per-architecture SIMD types will be distinct types from the portable SIMD types.

-Or, in other words, it's intended that portable SIMD types are entirely decoupled from vendor intrinsics.
-If they both end up being implemented then there will be zero-cost interoperation between them, but neither will necessarily depend on the other.
+Or, in other words, it's intended that portable SIMD types are entirely decoupled from intrinsics.
+If they both end up being implemented then there will be jkro-cost interoperation between them, but neither will necessarily depend on the other.

 [soundbug]: https://github.com/rust-lang/rust/issues/44367